openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 is an identifier) can refer to a *member* of a package, or a reference type (see :ref:`Reference Types`). *N* can name:

--  a package, of which ``x`` is a member.
+-  A package, of which ``x`` is a member.

--  a reference type, or a variable of a reference type (see :ref:`Reference Types`), and then ``x`` names a member (a field or a method) of that type.
+-  A reference type, or a variable of a reference type (see :ref:`Reference Types`), and then ``x`` names a member (a field or a method) of that type.